justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 - `serverless`: Executes `handler.py` for serverless request handling, optimal for scalable, efficient deployments.
 - `pod`: Initiates essential services like OpenSSH and Jupyter Lab, bypassing `handler.py`, suitable for development or tasks requiring GPU resources.
-- `both`: Combines the functionalities of both modes by executing `handler.py` and initiating essential services, ideal for debugging serverless deployments with additional tool access because you can set a minimum active worker to 1 and then essentially just use Jupyter Notebook / SSH to debug the worker.
+- `both`: Combines the functionalities of both modes by executing `handler.py` and initiating essential services, ideal for debugging serverless deployments with additional tool access because you can set a minimum active worker to 1 and then essentially just use Jupyter Notebook / SSH to debug the worker. **(Note: this both behavior might no longer be supported by Runpod b/c they don't let us currently specify HTTP / TCP ports on worker templates anymore.)**

 ## Getting Started